 Note: Pressure restrictor work will be performed at bench.
 Loosening is easier to perform while vanos is mounted.

-Remove vanos intake solenoid cover.
+Take off vanos intake solenoid cover.

-Remove 4 mounting bolts (4mm hex bit socket 3/8″ / 3/8″ ratchet).
+Detach 4 mounting bolts (4mm hex bit socket 3/8″ / 3/8″ ratchet).

-Remove cover.
-Remove cover paper gasket.
+Left cover.
+Eliminate cover paper gasket.

 Mark positions of intake solenoids in vanos body.